Fasayil: History and archaeology

+Roman and Byzantine periods

+During the Roman period, Herod the Great, client king of Judaea, established a new city in the Jordan Valley north of Jericho, which he named Phasaelis (Φασαηλίς, Phasaēlís), in dedication to his elder brother Phasael.
+The remains of Phasaelis were identified in the 19th century with the ruins field called by local Arabs Khirbet Fasayil, with a tell (mound) called Tell Fasayil possibly corresponding to a Byzantine monastery.

+Jewish historian and commander in the First Jewish-Roman War, Flavius Josephus, writes about the establishment of Phasaelis south of Archelais and describes it as part of a toparchy ruled by Herod's sister, Salome I. The city is also found on the 6th-century Madaba Map, surrounded by date palms.

-The ruins of a monastery dedicated to Saint Cyriacus, a commemorated monk who died 556 CE, is also located in al-Fasayil.
-Among the ruins on the site is a large square building, of which now only the outline is visible, because it is almost completely buried.
-At the mouth of the nearby Wadi al-Fasayil, in a little mound, there is a birkeh ("pool") and many unexcavated remains of walls.
-The site is called Tell Sheikh ad-Diab because of a tomb of this personage, still in good condition.
+The tomb of an anchorite named Peter was found in the village in 1949.
+The ruins of a monastery dedicated to Saint Cyriacus, a commemorated monk who died in 556, is also located in Fasayil.
+Among the ruins on the site is a large square building, of which in modern times only the outline was visible, because it was almost completely buried.
+At the mouth of the nearby Wadi al-Fasayil, at a little mound, there is a birkeh ("pool") and many unexcavated remains of walls.
+The site is called Tell Sheikh ad-Diab after the tomb of a Muslim holy man by this name, still in good condition.